edilson-z/WAD-Assignment-Part-B/README.md

 * Deleting files

-To run the files, use VS Code or any other text editor that supports .HTML, .CSS, and .JS files.
+To run the files, use VS Code or any other text editor that supports HTML, CSS, and JS files.

 ---

-## Downloading and openig the files
+## Downloading and opening the files

-*Note These procuders will only work if 'git' and 'code' are already insatlled in your system and added to the environment variables path.*
+*Note these producers will only work if 'git' and 'code' are already installed in your system and added to the environment variables path.*

 ### Downloading the files

 Use the following command on the directory you want to download the files to:
 >git clone https://github.com/edilson-z/WAD-Assignment-Part-B.git

-### Openning the files
+### Opening the files

-If the download is succesful, run the following commands on the same directory that the files were downloaded to:
+If the download is successful, run the following commands on the same directory that the files were downloaded to:
 >code WAD-Assignment-Part-B

 <!-- Once the files are downloaded and opened we can now run them on a browser. -->